 Hand arm vibration claims

-Hand Arm Vibration Syndrome (HAVS) used to be called Vibration White Finger (VWF), and is caused by the prolonged use of hand-held power tools such as power drills, hammer drills and pneumatic drills, sanders, chainsaws, road breakers and powered lawnmowers.
+Hand Arm Vibration Syndrome (HAVS), formerly known as Vibration White Finger (VWF), is caused by the prolonged use of vibrating machinery and hand-held power tools, including:

 Get help today